-The Rockwood Project ("Project") is located approximately 4.1 miles west of the City of Calexico, California in southern Imperial County.
-The site is bound on the east side by Corda Road, on the north side by Kubler Road and the south by SR 98.
-Agricultural fields lie to the north, west and east.
-Solar fields are being constructed to the south and east.
+The Ferrell Project ("Project") is located approximately 3.1 miles west of the City of Calexico, California in southern Imperial County.
+The site is bound on the west and east side by Ferrell Road and on the north and south side by Kubler Road.
+Agricultural fields lie to the north, south and east.
+Solar fields are being constructed to the south.